-In the 1980s, California has seen a number of notorious killers, such as the Original Night Stalker, the Grim Sleeper, and the Freeway Killer.
+In the 1980s, California saw a number of notorious killers, such as the Original Night Stalker, the Grim Sleeper, and the Freeway Killer.

 But there had never been one quite like Richard Ramirez, who, over a period of 14 months, killed 14 people and attempted to kill five more.

-Known to use a wide variety of weapons, such as a handgun, knife, machete, tire iron, and hammer, Ramirez went down as one of the most ruthless serial killers of all time, earning him the flashy, fearsome tabloid nickname “The Night Stalker.”
+Known for using a wide variety of weapons, such as a handgun, knife, machete, tire iron, and hammer, Ramirez went down in history as one of the most ruthless serial killers of all time, earning him the flashy and fearsome tabloid nickname “The Night Stalker.”

-With plenty of horrific facts and stories surrounding Richard Ramirez, there are at least five of them left untold.
+While there are plenty of horrific facts and stories surrounding Richard Ramirez, at least five of them remain untold.

 1. The Night Stalker Is Not the First Nickname Given to Richard Ramirez

-Among the many bandied names during the meeting was “The Walk-in Killer” and “The Screen-Door Intruder,” each referencing the ease with which the killer accessed the victims’ homes.
+Among the many names bandied about during the meeting were “The Walk-in Killer” and “The Screen-Door Intruder,” each referencing the ease with which the killer accessed the victims’ homes.

-Although there was no evidence at the time that Ramirez was stalking his victims nor were there any published satanic links to the crimes, editors decided to dub the killer as “The Night Stalker,” based on a 1972 TV movie and short-lived series about a Las Vegas newspaper reporter investigating a series of murders committed by a vampire.
+Although there was no evidence at the time that Ramirez was stalking his victims, nor were there any published satanic links to the crimes, editors decided to dub the killer “The Night Stalker,” based on a 1972 TV movie and a short-lived series about a Las Vegas newspaper reporter investigating a series of murders committed by a vampire.

 2. The Secret Behind Ramirez’s Flawless Courtroom Smile

-On September 3, 1985, less than a week after his arrest, Richard Ramirez went to see a prison dentist.
-Over a period of nine months, Dr. Alfred Otero had repaired nine badly rotten teeth, filling them with a compound substance.
+On September 3, 1985, less than a week after his arrest, Richard Ramirez visited a prison dentist.
+Over a nine-month period, Dr. Alfred Otero repaired nine severely decayed teeth, filling them with a compound substance.

-Ramirez’s dental hygiene was an issue starting at a young age.
-The killer would start his day drinking Coca-Cola and eating sugar-covered cereal.
+Ramirez’s dental hygiene had been a concern since a young age.
+The killer would begin his day by drinking Coca-Cola and eating sugar-covered cereal.

 According to Ramirez’s childhood friend and classmate Ray Garcia, “He’d never brush his teeth.
 I used to tell him to close his mouth or brush his teeth.”

-The lack of hygiene and his sweet tooth, combined with the damaging oral effects of drugs, caused his teeth to decay heavily.
+The lack of hygiene, coupled with his sweet tooth and the detrimental oral effects of drugs, led to extensive tooth decay.

-3. A Female Juror Was Fatally Shot During Ramirez’s Trial
+3. A Female Juror Was Murdered During Ramirez’s Trial

-During one of Richard Ramirez’s court sessions, Phyllis Singletary, a juror in the killer’s trial, did not show up at the courtroom.
+During one of Richard Ramirez’s court sessions, Phyllis Singletary, a juror in the killer’s trial, failed to appear in the courtroom.

 A few hours later, Singletary was found shot dead in her apartment.
-The grand jury was terrified, believing that Ramirez somehow masterminded the murder while being behind bars.
+The grand jury was terrified, suspecting that Ramirez somehow orchestrated the murder while behind bars.

 However, the Night Stalker wasn’t responsible for Singletary’s murder.
 She had been fatally shot by her boyfriend, James Melton.

-Two days later, Melton shot himself in the head outside his second-floor room, after the investigators received an anonymous phone tip disclosing his location.
+Two days later, Melton shot himself in the head outside his second-floor room after investigators received an anonymous phone tip revealing his location.

 4. Ramirez Threatened to Shoot His Prosecutor